-Shorter skis are generally more maneuverable and easier to turn, which can be helpful for older skiers who may not have as much strength or agility as younger skiers.
+This is especially helpful for older skiers who may not have as much strength or agility as younger skiers.
 Shorter skis can also be less intimidating and easier to control for beginners or those who have not skied in a while.

 Are shorter skis better for knees?

-Longer skis in general appear to be less suitable for elderly skier, since they are very demanding when it comes to controlling and turning.
-To actually maneuver the long skis is quite strenuous and it puts too much pressure on your knees.
-Short skis are better for knees and therefore suitable for skiers with knee injuries or arthritis, or elderly skiers.
+Longer skis are less suitable for elderly skier, since they are very demanding when it comes to controlling and turning.
+To actually manuever the long skis is quite strenuous and it puts too much pressure on your knees.

 Why shorter skis are better for older skiers?